-Brian Johnstone & Chrys Salt in collaboration
+A Brian Johnstone & Chrys Salt collaboration

 'A reflective and often intense outpouring of experience.'
 Dundee University Review of the Arts

-'Evocative and poignantly powerful work'
+'Evocative and poignantly powerful work' Scottish Writers Centre

 '...made fresh those expressions of outrage, humanity and hope’ Edinburgh Writers Club

 We won the Second World War.
 We liberated Iraq and Afghanistan.
 Such groupings have no place in Johnstone and Salt’s performance.
 They construct their category.
 Its people are those betrayed by “duty”, its places the deserter’s hideout or bomb-blasted house.
 In these are found individual conflicts of emotions, and collective tensions between family, community, and nation.
 The Fields of War comprise a site for their expression.
-Whether long-buried, raw, or mediated by experience, Johnstone and Salt deliver these emotions alive.'
-Patrick Adamson, DURA (Dundee University Review of the Arts) Read the full review here.
+Whether long-buried, raw, or mediated by experience, Johnstone and Salt deliver these emotions alive.
+Patrick Adamson, from Dundee University Review of the Arts.
+Read the full review here.

 Southside Fringe Festival, Glasgow: 23rd May 2017

 The Byre Theatre, St Andrews: 13th November 2015

 The Birks Cinema, Aberfeldy Arts Festival: 1st November 2014

 Natinal Library of Scotland, Edinburgh: 8th July 2014